 However, activities like excessive alcohol drinking, smoking, and sickness can prevent our body from adequately utilizing B vitamins coming from our daily meals.
 In such cases, supplements are often recommended.

-20. People above 50 years may need to supplement their diet with the vitamin B complex to get their vitamin B-12 RDI.
+26. People above 50 years may need to supplement their diet with the vitamin B complex to get their vitamin B-12 RDI.

 (Healthline)

-Vitamin B-12 is one of the most important B vitamins.
+Vitamin B-12 is one of the most essential B vitamins.
 Our body needs it for many cellular activities.
 The research on the B-complex supplement usage has shown that 10–30% of older adults are incapable of producing enough stomach acid to absorb vitamin B-12.
 This may lead to a deficiency in B-12, causing depression and mood disturbances in the elderly.

-21. Vegans are at high risk of developing a vitamin B-12 deficiency.
+27. Vegans are at high risk of developing a vitamin B-12 deficiency.

 (Medical News Today)

 The primary sources of vitamin B-12 are animal and dairy products, as revealed by facts on the benefits of B vitamins.
-However, vegans do not eat any form of meat or fish or any dairy products.
+However, vegans do not eat any form of meat or fish, or any dairy products.
 Such a diet pattern can significantly reduce their vitamin B-12 intake unless administered through supplements or injections.

-22. Pregnant women are at a higher risk of developing a deficiency of folates (B-9) and cyanocobalamin (B-12).
+29. Pregnant women are at a higher risk of developing a deficiency of folates (B-9) and cyanocobalamin (B-12).

 (Medical News Today)